enebular/docs/en/InfoMotion/InfoMotionTool.md

 ---
 lastUpdated: 2017-12-15
 ---

 # InfoMotion Tool

 In order to create an InfoType the infomotion-tool must be installed.

+For ready to use sample InfoTypes see [Sample InfoTypes](./SampleInfoTypes.md)

 The infomotion-tool allows the developer to run, test and edit InfoMotions locally.
 Once the InfoType is completed intomotion-tool packages the scripts to be uploaded to enebular.

-If you would like to skip this part and upload sample InfoTypes please go to Uploading InfoType.

 ## Installing infomotion-tool